11 (more) new Brisbane bars

-We may be in the last days of summer, but that’s no reason to start going into hibernation mode.
-Hopefully, you’ve already worked your way through this list, because Brisbane’s bar scene is getting more exciting by the minute!
+We may be in the last days of summer, but that’s no reason to start going into hibernation mode because Brisbane’s bar scene is getting more exciting by the minute!

 With so many bars and so little time, you might need to start locking in some school night dates at these top spots for a tipple.

-Caxton Street has welcomed this slick new bar with open arms.
+Caxton Street has welcomed this slick bar with open arms.
 Brewski leaves no guesses as to what its specialty is, with the onus firmly on quality craft beer.
 They do food, too (with some truly Aussie pizza specials like the ‘Alf Stewart’) but let’s face it, it’s all about what’s on tap here.

 Cheese platters served atop skateboard decks, crystal decanters as light shades, more than 50 varieties of whisky lining the shelves and old school hip-hop on the turntable… it’s official, Sabotage Social is bringing some serious ‘90s funk back to Fortitude Valley.

-This cosy bar tucked into a corner of the heritage-listed National Australia Bank on Gresham Lane in the CBD is all Chesterfield couches, pressed metal ceilings, mood lighting, and has the most impressive list of whisky-based cocktails in Brisbane.
+This cosy bar tucked into a corner of the heritage-listed National Australia Bank on Gresham Lane in the city is all Chesterfield couches, pressed metal ceilings, mood lighting, and has the most impressive list of whisky-based cocktails in Brisbane.
 Try the alcoholic spider of rye whisky, cherry cola and ice-cream.
+(PS.
+Gresham even won Bar of the Year at the Australian Gourmet Traveller Restaurant Awards – so who’s keen?).

 The Bearded Lady

 The circus has come to town and settled on Boundary Street in West End.
 You won’t find any cringe-worthy animal performances or dubious magicians on this stage, just a creative and kooky line up of cocktails, comfortable salvaged couches, a BYO ethos when it comes to nosh and when the mood strikes, impromptu musical and theatre performances.
 What’s not to love?

 Statler and Waldorf